Select your climate zone What is my climate zone?

 • Harvest in approximately 1 years.
 In warmer areas, harvest time might be shorter.

-• Compatible with: Beans, Carrots, Cabbages, Sage
+• Compatible with (can grow beside): Beans, Carrots, Cabbages, Sage

-• Avoid growing with: Potatoes
+• Avoid growing close to: Potatoes

 • Prostrate Rosemary